vtog/labGuides/source/ocp/local-mirror-registry.rst

         }
       }

 #.
-Create the following "imageset-config.yaml" file.
-In the example ImageSet
+Create the following ImageSetConfig yaml files.
+In these examples I'm
-   file below I'm mirroring 4.14.x, 4.15.x and 4.16.x images and operators.
-   Plus some additional images I find useful.
+   using seperate files for each channel.
+You could combine them but I found it easier to manage with speration.
+This also includes an example of some additional images I find useful.

    .. tip:: **"graph: true"** mirror's the graph data to the disconnected
       registry.
 This information enables the disconnected cluster, via the